By Published On: 10-Mar-202412.3 min read

 Whether charting a course through uncharted waters or navigating the twists and turns of a shifting landscape, leaders provide direction, purpose, and meaning to those they lead, guiding them towards a shared vision of success.

-When coaching individuals or groups, I summarize all of this into one simple diagram for each of those cases (see figs. 3 and 4), so that we can check against our progress and have regular reality-checks as to where each individual actually is in their progress (or, simply, to begin to deduce whether ‘leadership’ is really a realistic aim or interest).
+When coaching individuals or groups, I summarize all of this into one simple diagram (see fig. 3), so that we can check against our progress and have regular reality-checks as to where each individual actually is in their progress (or, simply, to begin to deduce whether ‘leadership’ is really a realistic aim or interest).

 Beware, of course, the leader who is all ‘marketing’, looking to have progressed all the way to that highly competent and well-rounded Leader status, but having actually skipped the bits where they were supposed to learn about themselves, other human beings in their potential audience, and/or the topic(s) in question.
 Again, the political world seems the easiest, most universal one to point to: the speech may be great, but who wrote it (in fact, how many different experts wrote it)?
 In a world of PR/Optics/Spin/Comms, does the “big speech” tell you anything at all about the person you’re about to vote for?
 Authenticity, Expertise and Self-Knowledge can be difficult to gauge, across the wall of marketing.
 This is where our responsibility as citizens comes in: to interrogate until we are convinced, not to let ourselves be led down a wrong path by a ‘shiny object’ of a leader.
 The same happens in the workplace.
 And in the workplace more so than in national or global politics, people are much more likely to believe that they themselves could do your job, making the road to trust, respect and therefore followership, even trickier.